cta-chec/sstCEED/README.md

-# sstCEED - SST Camera Event Encoding Definitions
-Low-level library describing the internal data structures and mappings for TARGET modules and the SST camera
+# sstcam-interfaces

+Low-level library to handle the interfaces between camera and software.
+This contents of this package include:
+    - Serialization and deserialization of data packets